The Caliphate or the Supreme Imamate (book): Legacy

-"Al-Khilafa Aw al-Imama al-‘Uzma" became the most significant authoritative reference for the ensuant ideologues of Islamism and Jihadism in their quest for rejuvenating the Khilafah system.
+"Al-Khilafa Aw al-Imama al-‘Uzma" became one of the most significant scholarly references for the ensuant ideologues of Islamism and Jihadism in their quest for rejuvenating the Khilafah system.
 The book ushered in a “conceptual revolution” which rejected all religious arguments for accepting the nascent nation-state paradigm and advocated the continuity of the traditional Islamic political order.
 Rida emphasised the classical methodology of electing the Imam, pledging bay’ah to the Khalifa and composition of the Ahl al-Hall wal-‘Aqd.
 By linking the ideas from the political treatises of Ibn Taymiyya, Mawardi, and other medieval jurisconsultants to the contemporary era; Rashid Rida revived the once-dormant subject of “Islamic legal politics” into the heart of religious discourse.
 The work championed the continuity of classical Sunni political doctrines over contemporary modernist and nationalist arguments for modern political ideas.
 Rida was one of the last major scholars to publish an originalist scholarly thesis on Khilafah; and later ideologues would use his work as a reference point; giving birth to a variety of Islamist movements.

 Criticism

-Rida's modernist critics have accused him of shutting down the historical evolution of Islamic political discourse and taking it back to the narrow confines of creedal rigidity and close-mindedness.
+Rida's modernist detractors have accused him of shutting down the historical evolution of Islamic political discourse and taking it back to the narrow confines of creedal rigidity and close-mindedness.
 Another critique was that despite his calls for Ijtihad, Rida didn't expand the Islamic political theory pragmatically for the complexities of the modern age.
-Critics argue that Rida's treatise is mostly a blind reformulation of the political ideas espoused by medieval jurisconsultants like Ibn Taymiyya, Ibn Qayyim, Mawardi, Al-Ghazali, etc.
+Critics argue that Rida's treatise is mostly a blind reformulation of the political ideas espoused by medieval jurisconsultants like Ibn Taymiyya, Ibn Qayyim, al-Mawardi, al-Ghazali, etc.

 Other authors have criticised Rida as misappropriating the works of classical jurists without taking into account their historical context.
-Moroccan philosopher Abdelilah Belkeziz writes:“Rashid Rida does not contribute anything new as regards a definition in specifying the necessity of the Imamah.. the difference between him and between his predecessors among the Fuqaha of the Khilafah, such as al-Mawardi, al-Ghazali, Ibn Taymiyyah or Ibn al-Qayyim al-Jawzi is that these discussed an extant imamah: an imamah of reality...
+Moroccan philosopher Abdelilah Belkeziz writes:“Rashid Rida does not contribute anything new as regards a definition in specifying the necessity of the Imamah ... the difference between him and between his predecessors among the Fuqaha of the Khilafah, such as al-Mawardi, al-Ghazali, Ibn Taymiyyah or Ibn al-Qayyim al-Jawzi is that these discussed an extant imamah: an imamah of reality...
 Rashid Rida however, directed his discussion towards an imamah and a khilafah and towards preaching about a position that had no existence in reality – given that he did not consider it permissible to account the Ottoman khilafah as being among that which deserved the term or was representative of it!
 Thus, the discourse of al-Mawardi – and whoever took the same position among the fuqaha – was ‘positivist’ and based on an extant reality, whereas the discourse of Rashid Rida remained somehow normative and propagandist… his conceptual relation to that [of] khilafah was incompatible and not identifiable with the relation of the fuqaha of Islamic legal politics of the Islamic Middle Ages to the khilafah of that period.”